 Trade shows are canceled: How to navigate the new digital landscape ranks the top four reasons.
 Surprisingly, 46% of our 2,568 respondents go for educational purposes.
 Product research comes in second – 20% behind.

 But the times they are a-changin', as Bob Dylan oh-so famously would say.

-The technological innovations that once revolutionised the world have now become a part of our societal DNA.
-Even though the construction industry as a whole is lagging in terms of digitalisation; the people within it are starting to progress.
+The technological innovations that once revolutionized the world have now become a part of our societal DNA.
+Even though the construction industry as a whole is lagging in terms of digitalization; the people within it are starting to progress.